 View investors that have invested in shortlisted companies

-Load the saved list into “Investor Search” in the “Similarity” filter header and view all investors that have previously invested in the list of shortlisted companies.
+Load the saved list into the “Investments” filter within “Investor Search” — this will show all investors that have previously invested in the list of shortlisted companies.
+Users can then layer other filters on top to further refine this list.

 2 – Develop an Elimination Criteria

 When round size is significant ($1-2m+), users need a lead investor to bring the round together.
-The lead investor plays a critical role by: (a) Setting the valuation cap for the round, and (b) Coalescing other investors to participate in the round.
-Typically, the lead investor is the first to invest, and does so without waiting for other investors to do so.
+The lead investor plays a critical role by: (a) Setting the valuation cap for the round, and (b) Coalescing other investors to participate.
+Typically, the lead investor is the first to invest, and does so without waiting for other investors.

 3 – Identify “Most Active” Investors at a Sector Level

-Using the sector insights section within Metal, users can identify investors that have been the most active in a given sector.
+Using the sector insights section within Metal (Insights > Sectors), users can identify investors that have been the most active in a given sector.
 This is achieved by first selecting a set of parent and/or sub-sectors and then applying other filters:

 The above effort is most useful to identify investors that have been most active or bullish on a given sector (or sub-sector).
 This is particularly useful for niche sectors, such as biotech and/or robotics.